SibiAathithyas/retro-game/README.md

-﻿# retro-game
-# Retro Hackathon Platform UI
+# Retro Game Platform UI

 This project is a frontend UI concept for a retro-themed hackathon platform, designed with pixel art aesthetics and a nostalgic 1980s vibe.
 It was created for the Frontend UI Hackathon 2025.